 ChargePoint

-Which one is better for YOU?
+Which one is better for you?

-Scenario A: You’re buying an EV or new to public charging
+Scenario A: You’re new to public charging

 Start with PlugShare.
-The reviews, check-ins, photos, and PlugScore-style reliability signals are incredibly useful when you don’t yet know which networks in your area are dependable.
+The reviews, check-ins, photos, and reliability signals are extremely useful when you don’t yet know which networks in your area are dependable.
+Then install ChargePoint as a “wallet” app if you see lots of ChargePoint or roaming partner stations near you.

 Scenario B: You mostly charge on ChargePoint (or its roaming partners)

 ChargePoint is usually your #1 app.
 It’s built to take you from map → start charge → pay, and roaming expands its usefulness.
+Keep PlugShare as a backup “truth checker” before you drive out of your way.

 Scenario C: You road trip often